Remi-dee/trellolite/README.md

 Features

-- [ ]Task Management
+- [x] Task Management
-Create new tasks
+- [x] Create new tasks
-Update existing tasks
+- [x] Update existing tasks
-Delete tasks
+- [x] Delete tasks
- Drag and drop tasks to reorder them within columns Column Management
+- [x] Drag and drop tasks to reorder them within columns
- Create new columns
+- [x] Column Management
- Update existing columns
+- [x] Drag and drop columns to reorder them on the board
- Delete columns
+- [x] Task Summary with OpenAI GPT
- Drag and drop columns to reorder them on the board Task Summary with OpenAI GPT
+- [x] Avatar support for user profiles
- Generate task summaries for todos in backlog, in progress, and done columns Utilize OpenAI GPT to generate human-like and accurate task summaries User Authentication
+- [ ] Create new columns
- User registration and login
+- [ ] Update existing columns
- Secure authentication with Appwrite
+- [ ] Delete columns
- Avatar support for user profiles
+- [ ] Generate task summaries for todos in backlog, in progress, and done columns

-Getting Started
+ # Getting Started

 To run the Trellolite application locally, follow these steps:

 Clone the repository to your local machine.